cconnert/docker-webdav-client/README.md

 By default, containers based on this image will keep listing the content of the mounted directory at regular intervals.
-This is implemented by the [command](./ls.sh) that it is designed to execute once the remote WebDAV resource has been mounted.
-If you did not wish this behaviour, pass `empty.sh` as the command instead.
+This is implemented by the [webdav.sh ls.h](./webdav.sh) script(s). `webdav.sh` is designed to, install the signal handlers, mount the remote WebDAV resource execute the provided command and properly unmount the WebDAV resource.
+The [ls.h](./ls.h) script will periodically list the content of the WebDAV resource.
+If you did not wish this behaviour, pass `webdav.sh empty.sh` as the command instead.

 Note that both of these commands ensure that the remote WebDAV resource is unmounted from the mountpoint at termination, so you should really pick one or the other to allow for proper operation.
 If the mountpoint was not unmounted, your mount system will be unstable as it will contain an unknown entry.

-Automatic unmounting is achieved through a combination of a `trap` in the command being executed and [tini]. [tini] is made available directly in this image to make it possible to run in [Swarm] environments.
+Automatic unmounting is achieved through a combination of a `trap` (see [trap.sh](./trap.sh)) in the command being executed and [tini]. [tini] is made available directly in this image to make it possible to run in [Swarm] environments.